> > Health During Hunt

 • Apply antibiotic ointment to a piece of gauze and cover the wound.
 Avoid drying products such as alcohol.

-• Replace the bandage daily and check for signs of infection: heat, pain and swelling on or around the blister, pus, red streaks radiating from the blister, or fever.
+• Check the popped blister daily for any signs of infection - heat, pain and swelling on or around the blister, pus, red streaks radiating from the blister, or fever.

 Diarrhoea Treatment